December 29, 2020 3 min read

-Welsh rabbit (original spelling) or Welsh rarebit is a traditional but famous Welsh dish.
+Welsh rarebit (or Welsh rabbit as originally spelt) is a traditional but famous Welsh dish.
 Basically, it’s combination of hot melted cheese on toast which is a winning combination on any day.
 The first and most important thing to understand is that rarebit is not a word that is used in any other context.
 It only exists next to the word Welsh when referring to the dish Welsh rarebit.
-There’s no rarebitting involved in making Welsh rarebit, no rarebits are harmed during the cooking process and you don’t serve it on a rarebit, Welsh or otherwise.
-Some still call it posh Cheese on Toast which let’s face it, doesn’t sound half as good as Welsh Rarebit, does it?
+There’s no rarebitting involved in making Welsh rarebit and no rarebits are harmed during the cooking process Some still call it posh Cheese on Toast which let’s face it, doesn’t sound half as good as Welsh Rarebit, does it?

 The origin of the name is uncertain, but it’s generally believed that the word rarebit is a corruption of the word rabbit.
 'Welsh rabbit' first appeared as a dish in 1725 and later in many "Eighteenth-century cookbooks.
 It is thought that the dish was attributed to the Welsh because of their historic fondness for cheese, which was used as a substitute for meat as a source of protein by poor peasants.
 Welsh Rarebit is described by some as 'posh cheese on toast'.